-In collaboration with the CNSC, it had been determined that the following Indigenous communities have Aboriginal and treaty rights and/or interests along the transportation route from DNGS and the BWXT Medical facility and will be engaged.
-The primary transportation route is highway 401 east to 416, north on 416 to Ottawa and west on 417 to the BWXT Medical site.
+In collaboration with the CNSC, it had been determined that the following Indigenous communities have Aboriginal and treaty rights and/or interests along the transportation route from DNGS and the second and will be engaged.
+The primary transportation route is highway

+.
 (See Table 1 below.)